phaustin/quantecon-example/book/docs/need_for_speed.md

             m = z
 ```

-And here\'s a vectorized version
+And here's a vectorized version

 ```{code-cell} ipython3
 %%time